CognitiveScale/fabric-ops/README.md

 # GitOps Tool for Fabric
 CLI tool for deploying Cortex assets in an automated CI/CD pipeline.
 Cortex assets need to be snapshot & export using [cortex-cli](https://www.npmjs.com/package/cortex-cli).
 This will generate Cortex assets export and manifest file to drive deployment.

+#### Working with SSL certs issued by internal CAs
+Download SSL cert from Cortex DCI to add as trusted: `fabric fetchCert <Cortex DCI URL> </path/to/save/cert.pem>` Add downloaded cert as trusted one: Set environment variable `SSL_CERTS_DIR` to directory where cert is downloaded

 #### Prerequisites
 * [cortex](https://www.npmjs.com/package/cortex-cli) (follow instruction on link to install CLI)
 * This tool [fabric](https://github.com/CognitiveScale/fabric-ops/releases/).
 Download OS specific binary and add to system path or bin directory for system wide global access (or execute binary with full path)